 - Area 1 – International small arms transfer control (combating illicit arms flows):

-1.1 Export/import/transit licensing and control (such as risk assessment, etc.)
+1.1 Export/import/transit licensing and control (risk assessment, etc.)

-1.2 Preventing the diversion of small arms to unauthorized recipients
+1.2 Preventing the diversion of small arms to unauthorised recipients

 1.3 Detecting small arms and their parts during the inspection of transported goods and cargo (inspection methods, techniques and equipment, etc.)